dnkennedy/CloudComputeExample/README.md

 A draft GoogleDoc readme is available at: https://docs.google.com/document/d/11Eb6Fp3sD748p3V19m5isem6yCcjpeoAsjWX_1DlCoc/edit?usp=sharing

+We start from a super simple problem: a S3 MR image and a container to run on it (abcd_'container'), that we will then look at the generalizations thereof.

+The first generalization is to take a list of S3 MR images for analysis with the container (multiabcd_'container').

 The following is a quick MD-ification of that prettier document:

 ## Overview